rtCamp/wordpress-skeleton/README.md

 ## Customize the actions

-[GitHub actions library](https://github.com/rtCamp/github-actions-library) have the flexibility of customization to accomodate various scenarios.
+[GitHub actions library](https://github.com/rtCamp/github-actions-library) has the flexibility of customization to accomodate various scenarios.

 To customize any particular file in the action, follow the folder structure of the library inside `.github` folder.
 File inside `.github` folder will override the default file in the action.